Know about this? Rate It!

 Fondest memory: The Andersson Gate is the exit point to a section of Namibia that features several very nice lodges and game reserves.
 We stayed at Ongava (see separate tip/accomodation comment).
 This is an area of Namibia that you'll wish to visit after your trip into and out of Etosha.

-Approximately 10 km into Etosha Park (after entry at Von Lindequist, see separate tip), one comes to the Fort Namutoni welcome and rest camp.
+Favorite thing: Approximately 10 km into Etosha Park (after entry at Von Lindequist, see separate tip), one comes to the Fort Namutoni welcome and rest camp.
 This is the last real vestige of civilization that you'll find in Etosha until you approach another gate, retrace your trails back to Von Lindequiest or find your way to Hatali, a camp in the central part of Etosha.

 There is petrol, restroom, food concessions and even a small lodge.
 The fort itself is an old late-19th century German fort, from the days of German Southwest Africa, a designation that ended with World War I. The fort looks like something out of an old French Foreign Legion movie.